Android 2.2 Froyo Update Soon for HTC Droid, Motorola Droid and Droid X

 For certain devices such as Nexus One, Froyo will give them the superpower of being used as Wi-Fi hotspot.
 Otherwise, you can connect your phone to your computer for sharing 3G connection.
 The new android version is also designed to handle JavaScript-heavy pages.
 So let’s see if this update turns out to be as yummy as its name.

-4 Responses to “Android 2.2 Froyo Update Soon for HTC Droid, Motorola Droid and Droid X”
+4 thoughts on “Android 2.2 Froyo Update Soon for HTC Droid, Motorola Droid and Droid X”

 Hopefully this is true, google still needs to fix all the android problems though.
 All they do is leave a comment saying blah blah blah and never reply!!!